- A scholarly day in Venice, highlighted by a tour of St Mark’s Basilica and an exploration of Venice’s urban

 After crossing the Rialto Bridge, you will spend some time in the charming atmosphere of the daily market, where the various stands present a colorful variety of fruit and vegetables, both local and from other Italian regions, as well as a large selection of fish and shellfish.
 This will be the perfect spot for your lunch break, savoring bites of typical Venetian cuisine, such as the sarde in saor (marinated sardines) or pasta with seafood.

-After lunch, we will cross the Grand Canal on a local gondola ferry and then walk through the neighborhood of Cannaregio toward the Jewish ghetto.
+After lunch, you will cross the Grand Canal on a local gondola ferry and then walk through the neighborhood of Cannaregio toward the Jewish ghetto.
 This first official “Jewish compound” was established in 1516 and it is steeped in history and cultural activity.
-Here we will have the chance to visit one of the synagogues still used by the local community.
-With the time remaining, Matteo will lead you to the discovery of other hidden gems of the neighborhood, such as Campo dei Mori and the Palace of the Camel, or the Scuola Grande della Misericordia, where once again we will realize what a modern and multicultural city Venice has become.
+Here you will have the chance to visit one of the synagogues still used by the local community.
+With the time remaining, Matteo will lead you to the discovery of other hidden gems of the neighborhood, such as Campo dei Mori and the Palace of the Camel, or the Scuola Grande della Misericordia, where once again you will realize what a modern and multicultural city Venice has become.

 Does Context offer Pre-Travel seminars about Venice?

 Where do we meet?
 Where does it end?

 Matteo's full-day itinerary in Venice will meet at St. Mark's Square and end near the Jewish Ghetto.
 Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?